Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 Set environment variable `MIKTEX_ENABLEWRITE18=t` (this is for packages using auto-pst-pdf in their vignette).
 See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.
-Not clear that this actually helps with recent versions of Windows/MiKTeX.
-See below ("Turn on write18 for pdflatex") for an alternative that actually seems to help.
+See below ("Turn on write18 for pdflatex") for an important additional setting related to this.

 ### Install Pandoc